Indigenous education: Assessment

-In many Indigenous communities of the Americas children rely on assessment to master a task.
-Assessment can include the evaluation of oneself as well as evaluation from external influences like parents, family members, or community members.
-Assessment involves feedback given to learners from their support; this can be through acceptance, appreciation or correction.
-The purpose of assessment is to assist the learner as they actively participate in their activity.
-While contributing in the activity, children are constantly evaluating their learning progress based on the feedback of their support.
+Children in many Indigenous American communities rely on assessment to master a task.
+Assessment can include self-evaluation and evaluation from external influences like family or community members.
+Assessment involves feedback given to learners from their support; this can be through acceptance, appreciation, or correction.
+Assessment is intended to assist the learner as they actively participate in their activity.
+While contributing in the activity, children are constantly evaluating their own learning progress based on the feedback of their support.
 With this feedback, children modify their behavior in mastering their task.

 In the Mexican Indigenous heritage community of Nocutzepo, there is available feedback to a learner by observing the results of their contribution and by observing if their support accepted or corrected them.
-For example, a 5-year-old girl shapes and cooks tortillas with her mother, when the girl would make irregular tortilla shapes her mother would focus her daughter's attention to an aspect of her own shaping.
+For example, a 5-year-old girl shapes and cooks tortillas with her mother.
+When the girl would make irregular tortilla shapes, her mother would focus her daughter's attention to an aspect of her own shaping.
 By doing this, the young girl would imitate her mother's movements and improve her own skills.
 Feedback given by the mother helped the young girl evaluate her own work and correct it.